CI and release readiness

 How does Qualyn work with CI?

-Qualyn treats CI as important evidence, then combines it with other release signals to produce a release readiness verdict.
+Qualyn treats CI as important evidence, then combines it with other release signals to produce a release call.

 Why can a release still fail after CI passes?